THE YEAR I BECAME A FOOD BLOGGER

 -Do your research.
 Get to know your subject matter more every day.
 Watch t.v. shows, read other blogs, magazines, books, and be familiar with the current trends in your field.
 Allow yourself to be inspired and educated and then share that inspiration and information with your readers, while remaining true to yourself and your point of view.
 Grow and your readers will grow with you.

--Get an excellent web developer or become one (or you could marry one like I did).
-There is so much that goes into the backend of a blog, from the design, to the maintenance, to the Search Engine Optimization (SEO).
-Alaska from Scratch wouldn’t exist without the very hard and dedicated work of Pastor Alaska at Streamline Web Design.
+-Get an excellent web developer or become one – There is so much that goes into the backend of a blog, from the design, to the maintenance, to the Search Engine Optimization (SEO).

 -Search.
 Engine.
 Optimization. – I could easily title my posts “The Moose That Made Me Late for Church and What We Ate Afterward” and probably get a good laugh from my readers.
 But, the delicious recipe for Black Bean Chili tucked away at the bottom of the post will be lost forever because no one is ever going to Google “The Moose that Made Me Late for Church” especially when looking for a recipe.
 Also, while you may have made The Most Amazing Fabulous Gorgeous Nutella Brownies Ever, you’re better off titling the post Nutella Brownies and then gushing all about how amazing they are within the post.
 Keep your titles simple so that people can find your site through search engines.